Forums » Using AMC (english) »

 How to implement a floor function in the factoring strategy

-Added by Adin Ramirez almost 10 years ago
+Added by Adin Ramirez over 10 years ago

 I want to know if it's possible to implement a floor function to do the scoring.
 For example, if I want to penalize a set of wrong answers instead of each wrong answer.